ak5012/Menu-Lens/README.md

   benchmark's clothes.

-To reach the 120 rows the design doc calls for, extend along the same axes — the gaps worth filling first are breakfast items, shareable appetizers, and tier-4 restaurants, none of which are represented yet.
+To reach the 120 rows the design doc calls for, extend along the same axes — the gaps worth filling first are breakfast items (one so far), shareable appetizers, and tier-4 restaurants (none yet).

 ---